ratanahaerlavynah/dreamy/_poems/99-she-was-the-refraction-the-world-could-never-refract.md

 how to ache beautifully.
 .
 .
-The world could only name her in metaphors ~ because reality had never birthed something so reflected, reflecting,
+The world could only name her in metaphors. because reality had never birthed something so reflected, reflecting,